AB0529/prompter/README.md

 ### Prebuilt Validators
 - `IsNumeric` - makes sure an input is numeric
 - `Required` - makes sure an input is not empty
+- `IsURL` - makes sure an input is a valid URL

 ### Constructing a Validator
 To construct a validator, simply make a function **exactly** like so: